Camp Toccoa: Construction

 The training camp known as Camp Toombs was conceived in 1938.
-The Georgia National Guard and the Works Projects Administration began construction on 17 January 1940 with the site being dedicated on 14 December 1940.
-Initially it was known as Camp Toombs after Confederate Civil War General Robert Toombs.
-But Colonel Robert Sink, commander of the 506th Parachute Infantry Regiment, one of the first units to train there, did not like the name.
-He thought it would prompt superstitions among the arriving young recruits, that after travelling down Route 13 passed the Toccoa Casket Company they would be arriving at Camp "Tombs".
-Sink persuaded the Department of the Army to change the name to Camp Toccoa.
+The Georgia National Guard and the Works Projects Administration (WPA) began construction on 17 January 1940, with the site being dedicated on 14 December 1940.
+Initially it was known as Camp Toombs, after Confederate Civil War General Robert Toombs.
+During the national emergency preceding American involvement in World War II, the site was taken over by the War Department, and was intended to be returned to state control after the emergency passed.

 Wartime operations

-The U.S. Army took over the site in 1942 when it had few buildings or permanent structures.
-Most personnel had to be housed in tents.
+Colonel Robert Sink, commander of the 506th Parachute Infantry Regiment, one of the first units to train there, did not like the name.
+He thought it would prompt superstitions among the arriving young recruits, who after traveling down Route 13 would pass the Toccoa Casket Company and arrive at Camp "Tombs".
+Sink persuaded the War Department to change the name to Camp Toccoa.

 Permanent barracks only became available after the first trainees had begun to arrive.
 Jump training was initially done at the nearby Toccoa municipal airport.
-But following a training accident, the airport was considered to have a runway too short for safe C-39 and C-47 take off and landings.
+Following a training accident, the airport was considered to have a runway too short for safe C-39 and C-47 take off and landings.
 All further jump training was relocated to Fort Benning, Georgia.
-As Camp Toccoa lacked a rifle range, trainees were marched 30 mi to Clemson Agricultural College, a military school in South Carolina to practice at the college's shooting range.
+Camp Toccoa also lacked a rifle range, so trainees were marched 30 mi to Clemson Agricultural College, a military school in South Carolina, to practice at the college's shooting range.